dtcalabro/libDCWeather/README.md

 - [X] Current condition string (48 conditions not including severe weather alerts)
 - [X] Current condition image (supports day and night images)
-- [X] Current temperature (supports Celsius and Fahrenheit, but defaults to the user's prefered unit)
+- [X] Current temperature (supports Celsius, Fahrenheit, and Kelvin, but defaults to the user's prefered unit)
-- [X] Feels like temperature (supports Celsius and Fahrenheit, but defaults to the user's prefered unit)
+- [X] Feels like temperature (supports Celsius, Fahrenheit, and Kelvin, but defaults to the user's prefered unit)
 - [X] Current city name
 - [ ] Daily high and low temperatures
 - [ ] Humidity